 Urinary retention can increase the risk of developing a urinary tract infection and can cause kidney problems.

 Hospital staff members try to identify people who are at risk of developing urinary retention so that they can take steps to prevent it.
-Generally, risk is increased in older people and in people who have or have had certain disorders, including an enlarged prostate, urinary incontinence, severe constipation, or disorders that affect the nerves involved in urination (such as a stroke, spinal cord injury, or tumor).
+Generally, risk is increased in older adults and in people who have or have had certain disorders, including an enlarged prostate, urinary incontinence, severe constipation, or disorders that affect the nerves involved in urination (such as a stroke, spinal cord injury, or tumor).

 Set up a schedule for urination, when a staff member comes every few hours to remind people to urinate